-Many people, particularly younger people locally, may think the only way to get their own place to live is to allow this North Dorchester development to go ahead in the hope it will include some “affordable” house/flats to buy, to rent of to part buy and rent (shared equity).
+Many people, particularly younger people locally, may think the only way to get their own place to live is to allow this North Dorchester development to go ahead in the hope it will include some “affordable” houses/flats to buy, to rent or to part buy and rent (shared equity).

-STAND fully appreciates the need for this to happen but much recent, bitter experience has shown that many of the promises made by developers are not delivered and, in addition, the record of Dorset Council in insisting on a proper percentage of affordable units (30%+) in all large developments is lamentable.
+STAND fully appreciates the need for truly affordable housing but much recent, bitter experience has shown that many of the promises made by developers are not delivered and, in addition, the record of Dorset Council in insisting on a proper percentage of affordable units (30%+) in all large developments is lamentable.

 Here’s the recent record: